We found five alternatives to Admitme TV that won’t disappoint

 Chances are if you’re reading this, you’ve been invited to use the super secretive and underground streaming service called Admitme TV in the past.

-Now that you have been shunned from the secluded group (because Admitme TV had to shut down), you need to find an alternative that will satisfy your streaming itch.
+Now that Admitme TV has been shut down, you need to find an alternative that will satisfy your streaming itch.

 You’re probably missing that huge HD streaming library and exclusive memberships.
 Well, what if we told you we found some somewhat similar streaming services?

 - : Best for popular content

 Without risking another free or cheap streaming service just disappearing, we are recommending only reliable streaming alternatives (ya know, legal ones).

 If you’re not sure where to start when it comes to streaming TV, check out our How to Stream TV guide.
 We’ll help you find the right streaming device, the right internet provider, and give you step-by-step instructions on how to set everything up.